1945 Homestead hurricane: Impact, aftermath, and records

-Homestead was mostly flooded underwater, with the first floor of city hall and the fire department completely flooded and nearly all its residences destroyed.
-The historical Horde Hardware building collapsed while a local church was flatted by the winds.
+The storm's most adverse impacts occurred in a 40 mi swath across southern Dade County, principally affecting the communities of Goulds, Redlands, South Miami, Perrine, Kendall, Princeton, Richmond, Homestead, and Florida City.
+Homestead was mostly flooded underwater, with the first floor of city hall and the fire department completely flooded and nearly all its residences damaged.
+The historical Horde Hardware building collapsed while a local church was flattened by the winds.
 Unofficially winds at Homestead Army Air Corps Base reached 145 mi/h, virtually destroying the airbase.
 Numerous structures were flattened, including the base exchange, the nurses' dormitory, and enlisted housing facilities.
 Building 741, the so-called "Big Hangar", was unroofed.
-The fire station and base laundry were deemed irrepairable.
+The fire station and base laundry were deemed irreparable.
 The few aircraft left intact were reportedly "tossed about like leaves."
-In the Florida Keys, hundreds of residences were damaged.
+At Cutler Ridge a 13.7 ft storm tide was reported.
 The Florida East Coast Railway station at Goulds collapsed.
-Crop losses was estimated to be $4 million and most of its avocado harvest was destroyed.
-Four people died across the state.
+Crop losses at Homestead were estimated to be $4 million and most of its avocado harvest was destroyed.
+Dozens of felled Australian pines impeded traffic near Florida City.

+Nearly 200 people were injured at the Naval Air Station (NAS) Richmond, when a fire ignited during the storm, affecting three large hangars worth $3 million each and destroying 150 automobiles, 366 airplanes, and 25 blimps; losses at the base were greater than at any other single point in Florida as a result of the storm, owing mostly to the destruction of the hangars.
+At the NAS Richmond, an anemometer unofficially registered sustained winds of 170 mi/h for a couple of minutes, along with a peak gust of 196 mi/h; these values were not officially accepted as reliable.
+Based on structural damage peak gusts at the base were believed to have exceeded 161 mi/h, equivalent to low-end Category 5 status on the Saffir–Simpson scale.
+Steel-framed doors at the NAS incurred structural deformation, which engineers deemed to be consistent with sustained winds of 125–130 mi/h—an estimate later incorporated into a reanalysis of the storm.